mozilla/legal-docs/mozilla_privacy_policy/en-US.md

 We're a global organization and our computers are in several different places around the world.
 We also use service providers whose computers may also be in various countries.
 This means that your information might end up on one of those computers in another country, and that country may have a different level of data protection regulation than yours.
 By giving us information, you consent to this kind of transfer of your information.
 No matter what country your information is in, we comply with applicable law and will also abide by the commitments we make in this privacy policy.

-If you are under 13, we don't want your personal information, and you must not provide it to us.
+[See here for Data Subject Access Requests.](https://app.onetrust.com/app/#/webform/4ba08202-2ede-4934-a89e-f0b0870f95f0)If you are under 13, we don't want your personal information, and you must not provide it to us.
 If you are a parent and believe that your child who is under 13 has provided us with personal information, please [contact us](https://www.mozilla.org/privacy/#contact) to have your child's information removed.

 ## What if we change this privacy policy or any of our privacy notices?